10 minutes Reading time

 Don’t worry if you can’t see your company in the lineup – our data is sourced across the whole industry, so if you ask, we can provide it for you.
 We only publish the highest performing websites to give a topline view of the sector, but our research spans the whole market.

-We don’t only source our data to produce a report, we also analyse it so that we can understand the market more clearly.
+We don’t only source our data to produce a report on pet trends, we also analyse it so that we can understand the market more clearly.
 We’ve highlighted our findings from the report and discussed them in more detail here.
 This will give you a more detailed look at the Pet Supplies market to use alongside the report.

-Organic visibility is one of the most important metrics to look at when informing on your SEO performance.
+Organic visibility is one of the most important metrics to look at when informing on your SEO performance in the pet industry in 2019.
 We’ve ranked our Pet Supplies sites to see who’s winning in this department.

 Pets at Home remained the market leader but did lose 28% of their visibility year on year.
 They are still miles ahead of anyone else in this field in terms of visibility but should be careful as other retailers are stepping up their game and will soon overtake them if they aren’t careful.